BhandariS/90DaysOfDevOps/2026/day-16/shell-scripting.md

 | Used in production    | ⚠️ Rare        | ✅ Always     |
 | Jenkins / cron        | ❌             | ✅            |

+// when using variable inside strings it hhas to be double quotes eg --> echo "Hello $Name"

 <!-- Variables -->
 // With variables we can use same script in multiple environments